 Lithops hookeri – This is one of the most popular varieties of Lithops and is often found in gardens and greenhouses.
 It has gray-green leaves with red-brown markings, giving it a unique appearance.

-See also What is Lentil Plant
+See also What is Luffa Aegyptiaca Plant

 Lithops karasmontana – Also known as “Karas Mountains Stone Plant”, this type of Lithops has bright yellow-green leaves that have red-brown spots along the margins.